 One of my first boyfriends was in rehab but struggled with recovery because the program completely avoided the topic of his sexual orientation.
 His family was intolerant, and he remained closeted.
 After he was discharged from rehab, he found himself with no support network.
 Several weeks after his rehab ended, his parents kicked him out of the family home.
 He died shortly after from an overdose of opiates.

-The support around a person is just one part of LGBT substance abuse treatment, as important as rehab or detox.
+The support around a person is just one part of LGBTQ substance abuse treatment, as important as rehab or detox.